Safety Training Seminars

 Tachycardia ACLS Algorithm

-If your heart is beating too fast, it’s called tachycardia.
-For healthcare providers, knowing how to respond is critical.
-The Tachycardia ACLS (Advanced Cardiovascular Life Support) Algorithm provides a clear, step-by-step guide for managing patients with a rapid heart rate.
-With the American Heart Association (AHA) set to release updated guidelines in 2025, it’s a great time to review this essential protocol.
+When your heart is beating too fast, it is called tachycardia.
+For healthcare providers, knowing how to respond is key.
+The Tachycardia ACLS (Advanced Cardiovascular Life Support) Algorithm is a step-by-step guide with clear instructions for managing patients with a rapid heart rate.
+This is a really useful protocol for reviewing the American Heart Association (AHA) which will be issuing revised guidelines in 2025.

-This guide breaks down the current algorithm in simple terms, making it easier to understand whether you’re a medical professional or just want to learn more.
+This guide breaks down the existing algorithm to help you grasp more clearly whether you’re a doctor or just interested.

 What is Tachycardia?

-Tachycardia is a heart rate of over 100 beats per minute (bpm).
-While it’s normal for your heart rate to rise during exercise or stress, persistent tachycardia at rest can be dangerous.
-It can prevent the heart’s chambers from filling properly, reducing blood flow to the rest of your body.
+Tachycardia refers to a heart rate over 100 beats per minute (bpm).
+Although it’s normal for your heart rate to rise during exercise or stress, persistent tachycardia at rest can be dangerous.
+It can stop the heart’s chambers from filling, decreasing blood flow to the rest of your body.

 Stable vs. Unstable Tachycardia

-The most important question in the Tachycardia Algorithm is whether the patient is stable or unstable.
-This decision directs all subsequent treatment.
+The most critical thing in the Tachycardia Algorithm is whether the patient is stable or unstable.
+Ultimately, this decision is the basis for all other treatment.

-A patient is considered unstable if they show serious signs and symptoms related to the fast heart rate.
+A patient is unstable if they have significant signs/symptoms concerning the fast heart rate.
+Serious symptoms would indicate the patient lacks control over these events.
 These include:

 • Hypotension: Low blood pressure.

-• Altered mental status: Confusion, dizziness, or loss of consciousness.
+• Altered mental status: Unexplained daze or loss of consciousness.

 • Signs of shock: Pale, cool, or clammy skin.

-• Ischemic chest pain: Discomfort or pressure in the chest due to lack of blood flow to the heart.
+• Ischemic chest pain: Pain in the chest that is discomfort or pressure caused by insufficient blood supply to the heart.

-• Acute heart failure: The heart cannot pump enough blood to meet the body’s needs.
+• Acute heart failure: A heart failing to pump enough blood to feed the body.

-If a patient is unstable, the immediate treatment is synchronized cardioversion.
-This procedure delivers a timed electrical shock to the heart to restore a normal rhythm.
-It’s a priority because unstable tachycardia can quickly lead to life-threatening conditions.
+If a patient is unstable, the next resort is synchronized cardioversion.
+This technique delivers a timed electrical shock to the heart to restore a normal rhythm.
+It is a priority because unstable tachycardia can quickly progress to life-threatening conditions.

-If the patient is stable, the provider has more time to identify the specific type of tachycardia using an electrocardiogram (ECG) and begin other treatments.
+When stable, the provider has extra time to assess the type of tachycardia with an electrocardiogram (ECG) and initiate further interventions.

 Treatment for Stable Tachycardia

-For stable patients, the next step is to analyze the QRS complex on the ECG.
-The QRS represents the electrical impulse spreading through the ventricles (the lower chambers) of the heart.
+For patients who are stable, the next step is to analyze the QRS complex on the ECG.
+The QRS is the electrical impulse propagating through the ventricles (the lower chambers of the heart).

 Narrow QRS Complex (SVT)

-If the QRS is narrow, it’s likely a supraventricular tachycardia (SVT), meaning the abnormal rhythm originates above the ventricles.
+If the QRS is narrow, it’s probably supraventricular tachycardia (SVT), which is an abnormal rhythm above the ventricles.

-1. Vagal Maneuvers: The first treatment is often asking the patient to perform actions like bearing down or coughing.
+1. Vagal Maneuvers: When starting treatment, many people ask the patient to do things like bear down or cough.
 These maneuvers can stimulate the vagus nerve and slow the heart rate.

-2. Adenosine: If vagal maneuvers don’t work, the drug adenosine is administered.
-It works quickly to block the abnormal electrical pathway in the heart.
+2. Adenosine: If vagal maneuvers fail, the medication adenosine is given.
+It acts fast to block the abnormal electrical pathway in the heart.

 Wide QRS Complex

-If the QRS is wide, it is considered ventricular tachycardia (VT) until proven otherwise.
-This is a more serious rhythm.
-Treatment involves antiarrhythmic medications like procainamide, amiodarone, or sotalol.
-In all cases, it’s crucial to seek expert consultation to determine the underlying cause and best long-term management.
+If the QRS is wide it is considered ventricular tachycardia (VT) until shown otherwise.
+This rhythm is a more serious one.
+Treatment may also include antiarrhythmic drugs such as procainamide, amiodarone, or sotalol.
+In all cases, it is crucial to seek expert consultation to establish the underlying cause and best long-term management.

 Stay Current with Your ACLS Certification

-The Tachycardia ACLS Algorithm is a vital tool for saving lives.
-As medical science evolves, so do the guidelines.
+Tachycardia ACLS Algorithm is an important means to save lives.
+As medical science advances, so too do the guidelines.
 The upcoming 2025 AHA updates will likely refine these protocols to improve patient outcomes even further.

-Staying certified in ACLS ensures you are prepared with the latest life-saving techniques.
-At Safety Training Seminars, we offer American Heart Association-certified ACLS courses that make it easy to get and stay certified.
-Our blended program includes online coursework you can complete at your convenience, followed by a short, in-person skills session at one of our 70+ locations across California.
-You’ll receive your certification card the very same day.
+By being certified in ACLS, you are armed with the latest life-saving techniques.
+We offer ACLS courses certified by the American Heart Association at Safety Training Seminars which are accessible to receive as well as maintain certification.
+Our blended version adds online coursework at your earliest convenience, and a brief in-person skills course at one of our 70+ locations in California.
+You will receive your certification card the very same day.
 Contact us to learn more and book your class today.